istiyaksiddiquee/Moodle-on-K8S/README.md

 ** still under construction **

-Magnum Opus is my "Magnum Opus".
-It is a project that demonstrates my experience and expertise on all the tech-stacks that I claim to know or to have worked with.
+Moodle on K8S is a project that demonstrates my experience and expertise on all the tech-stacks that I claim to know or to have worked with.
 So, the idea of the project is very simple.
 It's a simple Moodle replica, that my university uses for maintaining it's online presence among students.

 Updates (so far):
 * BackEnd Microservices - Spring, NestJs, Go Gin-Gonic, Django